nikasimovich/art20/syllabus.md

 ### Code of Conduct + Group Agreement

-As a class, we will create a group agreement that addresses respect and etiquette in the classroom.
-Students will be responsible for maintaining this standard throughout the semester.
+As a class, we will draft a communal agreement that sets guidelines for respect and etiquette in the classroom.
+Students are responsible for maintaining this standard throughout the semester.
 The University of Pennsylvania has a unique, representative group of students with different backgrounds and cultures.
 With this comes varying amounts of privilege and awareness, so it is important that we practice patience and empathy in the classroom.
-We must all continuously learn, be open to criticism, develop a consciousness about these discrepancies, and actively seeking equity and allyship in the classroom and beyond.
+We must all continuously learn, be open to criticism, develop a consciousness about these discrepancies, and actively seeking equity and allyship in and outside of the classroom.

 ### Distanced Learning Guidelines
 <br/>